It is thanks to Isabel Burton (1831-1896), who lovingly curated the items left to the nation that the Burton Collection exists.

 On the death of the explorer, writer and translator Sir Richard Burton in 1890, funds were so limited that Lady Isabel Burton was forced to request donations in order that she could give her husband the resting place he always wanted – above ground in an Arab tent.

 In return, Isabel pledged a number of items to the nation.
 These paintings, photographs, books and personal effects were transferred from Camberwell Public Library in 1969 and shared between Orleans House Gallery and Richmond Local Studies Collection.
 The Burton Collection is on loan from Southwark Council.

-The Burton Collection has been included in a number of Orleans House Gallery exhibitions and the majority of it can be viewed in our new Study Gallery display.
+The Burton Collection has been included in a number of Orleans House Gallery exhibitions.